charlesahlstrom/charlesahlstrom.github.io/_pages/about.md

 I am Charles.

-University of Chicago Department of Economics
+University of Chicago, Department of Economics

-University of Chicago Booth School of Business
+University of Chicago, Booth School of Business